Ten Years Later

 First, like any good patient in cognitive-behavioral therapy, I changed my unhealthy and self-defeating cognitive distortions.
 Five points for counseling-speak, but what does that really mean?

 At age 52, I’d already made a lot of corrections to the cognitive bits.
 I’d been in counseling on and off since college, and I didn’t think I was worthless; however, I still felt worthless.
-Much as my Reformed upbringing might have tried to teach me that feelings were not to be trusted (partly true) and that they could be changed simply by thinking right thoughts (a tiny bit true), it turns out that feelings mostly lead thoughts, not the other way around.
-Both thoughts and feelings drive behavior, but feelings are the elephant, and thoughts are the rider.5 It’s possible for thoughts to change feelings, but it takes a lot of time and a lot of effort.
+While my Calvinist upbringing might have tried to teach me that feelings were not to be trusted (partly true) and that they could be changed simply by thinking right thoughts (a tiny bit true), it turns out that feelings mostly lead thoughts, not the other way around.
+Both thoughts and feelings drive behavior, but feelings are the elephant, and thoughts are the rider.6 It’s possible for thoughts to change feelings, but it takes a lot of time and a lot of effort.

 It also turns out that changing behavior can change feelings.
 If we act like a thing is true, our emotions will eventually follow.
-When I started acting like I was worth something and could accomplish goals, I started to believe those.
+When I started acting like I was worth something and could accomplish goals, I started to believe that.
 I actually was accomplishing my goals, which made it a lot harder to feel, much less believe, that I couldn’t.
 This helped develop the confidence that had long evaded me.
 You might hope for a more intrinsic sense of worth, but even transactional self worth was a big improvement.
 It certainly was better than thinking I was better off dead.

 I was acting like I was capable and worthy, and that changed my emotions and thoughts.
 So, what enabled me to change my actions?
 Simply put, I was pissed off.
 I had hit bottom, and didn’t care what anyone else thought—they couldn’t put me through anything worse than what I’d just been through.
 While out on disability, my only responsibilities were eating, sleeping, and occasional bathing.
 Getting out of bed was a life goal, and I could manage that.

 I repaired stuff at home, and I hired contractors to do the stuff I couldn’t, didn’t have the energy to do, or just plain disliked.
 Stuff was getting done, and I liked it.
-I was a better dad because I liked myself and could be patient with my children.
-I was happier at work because I wasn’t always hoping to be delivered from a job I disliked.
-I found ways to enjoy the work I was doing.
+I was a better dad because I liked myself and could be patient with my teenaged children.
+I was happier at work because I wasn’t always hoping to be delivered from a job I disliked—I found ways to enjoy the work I was doing.
 My supervisor recognized I’d been underutilized (aka, bored out of my mind) and gave me more to do.
 I moved from an office where I was isolated and alone to a cube farm where I was surrounded by other people.
 Yep, you read right, a cube farm improved my mental health.

 Ken 2.0